prajyot2123/example-repo/README.md

 # example-repo
-This repository is created for WADL 2A
+This repository is created for WAD

 **Prajyot Deshpande